Bala-sara/Manufacturing-Production-Quality-Dashboard/README.md

 ## Data Sources

-The primary dataset used for this analysis is the ".xlsx" file, containing detailed information about manufacturing operational data
+The primary dataset used for this analysis is the "clean_manufacturing_data.xlsx" file, containing detailed information about manufacturing operational data

 ## Tools
 - Python - Data Cleaning and Transform